Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/README.md

 * S<sup>l</sup>
 * &lambda;<sub>l</sub> = Weight for *l*th layer loss

 This is the summation of the “per-pixel loss” (when l = 0 and &phi;<sub>0</sub>(C) = C) and the “perceptual loss” (when l > 0 and &phi;<sub>1</sub>(C) = the 2nd activation from VGG’s lth convolutional layer).
-Incorporating the perceptual loss helps capture higher level features and multiplying each layer by the input grayscale image Sl forces the network to focus more on the non-line areas, as in a grayscale image, black (the color of the lines) is represented by 0’s and white by 255.
+Incorporating the perceptual loss helps capture higher level features and multiplying each layer by the input grayscale image S<sup>l</sup> forces the network to focus more on the non-line areas, as in a grayscale image, black (the color of the lines) is represented by 0’s and white by 255.

-As the network outputs a “collection” of 9 possible ways to color in the image, the minu operation minimizes loss for the best image in this collection.
+As the network outputs a “collection” of 9 possible ways to color in the image, the min<sub>u</sub> operation minimizes loss for the best image in this collection.

 ## The missing pieces
 There were several details not included in the paper that the paper authors clarified for us by email (thanks so much to Xin Chen!).
 The biggest clarification was related to the loss: slowly incorporates losses from all images in the collection, not just the one with the minimum loss, as described above.

-When only minimizing the minimum loss image, we got results like this (first image is sketch, second is ground truth RGB image, the rest are generated by the network):
+When only minimizing the minimum loss image, we got results like this (first image is sketch, second is ground truth RGB image, the rest are generated by the network): rated by the network):

  <figure>
   <p align="center">
     <img src="https://raw.githubusercontent.com/Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/master/BlogImg/img8.png">
   </p>
 </figure>
 As can be seen in this image, only one image was improving at a notable rate.
-The authors noted they used a similar method as an implementation of [4], where the loss is a weighted sum between the mean collection image loss and the min:
+The authors noted they used a similar method as an [implementation of] [4], where the loss is a weighted sum between the mean collection image loss and the min:
 ~~~~
 # loss_sum is an array of shape [9, 1] containing the per-image loss
 loss_min = tf.reduce_sum(tf.reduce_min(loss_sum, reduction_indices=0))